< Back to Recommendations

 Recent Progress

-• In 2021, the Legislature awarded $470,000 to the Department of Fish and Wildlife to expand efforts to survey the diets of seals and sea lions in Puget Sound, conduct population counts, and identify non-lethal management actions to deter them from eating salmon and steelhead.
+• In 2021, the department expanded efforts to survey the diets of seals and sea lions in Puget Sound, conduct population counts, and identify non-lethal management actions to deter them from eating salmon and steelhead.
+It began as a study of harbor seal predation on salmon in the Stillaguamish River, and continued the department’s longstanding work investigating the abundance, diets, and movements of pinnipeds in Washington’s portion of the Salish Sea.

 More details may be found in the progress reports in the resources library.